-Subsection 503(c)(1) sets forth the requirement that in ordinary circumstances the intelligence committees will be advised of all findings or determinations made pursuant to subsection 503(a), prior to the initiation of the covert action in question.
+Subsection 503(c)(1) sets forth the requirements that in ordinary circumstances the intelligence committees will be advised of all findings or determinations made pursuant to subsection 503(a), as soon as possible after approval and prior to the initiation of the covert action in question.
 The President is made responsible for ensuring that this is done.